 Science explains phenomena in our daily lives; therefore, every member of society needs a clear understanding of scientific principles.
 Science is characterized by observations, empirical criteria, logical argument, and skeptical review, which led to its body of knowledge.
 It is an ongoing process of observing, hypothesizing, controlled testing, comparing results, and evaluating, and drawing conclusions, which may form the basis for new hypotheses.
 In science there is not only a body of knowledge in which there is always room for modification but also a responsibility to present that knowledge.
 The provision of many learning opportunities will enable students to acquire the knowledge and skills needed to think rationally and creatively and to be scientifically aware in the world about them.

 Students will acquire the background knowledge and skills through being an active and inquiring learner in class, by taking full advantage of their learning opportunities both inside and outside of the classroom through instruction and performing laboratory work.
 This will lead to students developing a thorough understanding of scientific principles and being able to apply this knowledge to both familiar and unfamiliar situations.
-Laboratory experience will develop and reinforce concepts further through following correct experimental procedures, observing, predicting, designing experiments, safely using equipment and writing laboratory reports following the IB format or a modified version of that.
+Laboratory experience will develop and reinforce concepts further through following correct experimental procedures, observing, predicting, designing experiments, safely using equipment and writing up of laboratory reports following the DP format or a modified version of that.
 Technology is used frequently in science along with students developing manipulative skills without the use of technology.
 The science program up to DP level will provide a good basis for those wishing to pursue science at college or university level.

-NOTE: Students must have a 3.7 cumulative GPA to be eligible for two HL Sciences and must be enrolled in SL Mathematics Analysis and Approaches (AA) or either of the HL Mathematics courses, AA or AI (Note: Mathematics Applications and Interpretations (AI) will not be offered for the 2020-2021 school year).
-Students will only be permitted to take three DP Science courses in exceptional circumstances, must have a cumulative GPA of at least 3.7 and must maintain a minimum C+ in each course for both semesters of Grade 11 in order to continue with all three sciences into Grade 12.
+NOTE: Students must have a 3.0 cumulative GPA or more to be eligible for 2 HL Sciences and must be enrolled in SL Mathematics Analysis and Approaches (AA) or either of the HL Mathematics courses, AA or AI (Note: Mathematics Applications and Interpretations (AI) will not be offered for the 2020-2021 school year).
+Students will only be permitted to take three DP Science courses (HL or SL) in exceptional circumstances, must have a cumulative GPA of at least 3.7 and must maintain a minimum 4/C+ in each course for both semesters of Grade 11 in order to continue with all three sciences into Grade 12.
 Permission to undertake a non-traditional diploma is only granted by the IB in exceptional circumstances, based on compelling evidence of university matriculation requirements.
 That is, candidates require three sciences to be admitted to a university’s science or medical program.